Skip to article

 NoNo

-South Dakota does not require state registration.
+South Dakota does not require state registration for basic cottage food sales.

 Registration